WSU-mkijowski/lab-1-hashing-colmor05/README.md

 * Given the above, if this quiz data were *actual* class data, say for example your final exam, how would you store this dataset?
 Why?

+It would be stored in a database for quiz data.
+The reason for it being hashed and salted would to be for access to only the student and possibly the professor/adminitation staff.

 ```bash
 #!/bin/bash